-- If possible make some very brief notes at the time, and write them up as soon as possible - Keep your original notes on file - Record the date, time, place, person's present and noticeable nonverbal behaviour, and the words used by the child.
-If the child uses sexual 'pet' words, record the actual words used, rather than translating them into 'proper' words - Complete a body map to indicate the position of any noticeable bruising - Record facts and observable things, rather than your 'interpretations' or 'assumptions'
+- If possible make some very brief, accurate notes at the time, and write them up as soon as possible - Keep your original notes on file - Record the date, time, place, person's present/named and noticeable non-verbal behaviours, and the words used by the child.
+If the child uses sexual 'pet'/slang words, record the actual words used, rather than translating them into 'proper' terms - this is essential that the record is word for word. - Complete a body map to indicate the position of any noticeable bruising, or where a child has indicated something to you. - Record facts and observable things, rather than your 'interpretations' or 'assumptions' - If a DSL / deputy is not available or contactable know how to contact MASH for advice.